gabrielsoltz/metahub/README.md

 }
 ```

-Your findings are now combined under the ARN of the resource affected ending in only 1 finding, or 1 non-compliant resource.
-Much better?
+Your findings are combined under the ARN of the resource affected, ending in only one result or one non-compliant resource.

 You can now work in MetaHub with all these four findings together as if they were only one.
+For example you can update these four findings using only one command, See [Updating Findings](#Updating-Findings)

 ## MetaChecks

-On top of Security Hub findings, MetaHub can run additional checks.
+On top of the AWS Security Hub findings, MetaHub can run additional checks.
 We call these, MetaChecks.

-Think again on that SG.
-Let's assume it's attached to something, so we will have 3 findings, instead of 4.
+Think again about that SG.
+Let's assume it's attached to something, so we have three AWS Security Hub findings combined in one MetaHub result:

 ```
 "arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890": {